Ceaseless/dure-notes/README.md

 - Loses 50 raw vs lavish
 - ?How much sharpness do you lose in-between heatblades?
 	- At most 4 HB → definitely drop to purple
+ 	- Probably around a minute of purple over the fight
-	- Negligible if HB can be recovered on CD
+	- Negligible if HB can be recovered on CD?
 # Notes
 - Pure reflect playstyle doesn't work (unless you can PD every single beam hit → Turbo/TAS?)
 - Uptime is king!
 - *Tail* (30) > *Head* = *Wing* (25) > *Back* = *Legs* (15* > *Belly/Body* (10)
 	- The *Belly* (*Body* on overlay) hitbox seems to be only a thin shell → As long as you are close it'll hit the *Back* instead
+ 	- *Back* and *Wings* are considered one part so hitting the *Back* will cause a wing break and also applied PBT on both HZVs
+  	- Frontlegs are 1 part, backlegs are separate parts
 	- Guard-pokes will usually hit *Back* hitbox (HB basically always)
-		- Hitting back causes part damage on wings?!
+		- ~~Hitting back causes part damage on wings?!~~
 	- Getting PBT on *Back* has the most consistent damage increase since you can hit it from any angle
 	- ~~PBT on back legs most consistent if Dure jumps a lot~~
 	- ~~Hitting wing consistently for PBT not possible?~~